 What the malware did

-The malicious payload (the third phase of the "Shai-Hulud" worm) performed the following sequence:
+The malicious payload performed the following sequence:

 - Russian-language check.
 Before doing anything else, the malware checked whether the host machine had Russian language configured.
 If so, it exited immediately.
 This is a standard self-protection technique: the authors avoid infecting their own development machines, and it points strongly to a Russian-speaking threat actor.